[DISCLOSURE: Cards from our partners are mentioned below.]

 - Cash Back is received in the form of Reward Dollars that can be easily redeemed for statement credits, gift cards, and merchandise.

 Card Details +

-Why We Picked It: Impressive rewards in the form of 6% cash back on up to $6,000 spent each year at U.S. supermarkets (then 1%), plus 3% cash back at U.S. gas stations and select U.S. department stores, and 1% cash back on all other purchases make this card a great general-use card that you can go to time and time again for all your shopping needs.
+Why We Picked It: Impressive rewards in the form of 6% cash back on up to $6,000 spent each year at U.S. supermarkets (then 1%), plus 3% cash back at U.S. gas stations and 1% cash back on all other purchases make this card a great general-use card that you can go to time and time again for all your shopping needs.

 On top of that, there numerous shopping benefits, including extended warranty coverage and a purchase protection policy that covers purchases against accidental damage or theft within 90 days of sale.
 Other benefits include a roadside assistance hotline and a global assistance hotline for travelers.

-At publishing time, the Blue Cash Preferred from American Express and Discover it Secured credit cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
+At publishing time, the Blue Cash Preferred from American Express is offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
 However, this relationship does not result in any preferential editorial treatment.
 This content is not provided by the card issuer(s).
 Any opinions expressed are those of Credit.com alone, and have not been reviewed, approved or otherwise endorsed by the issuer(s).